campworkcoeman/campworkcoeman.org/_yrpevents/2024-05-17-centennial-spring-camporee.md

 Check-in is held on Friday evening from 6:00--8:00 PM; there will be a Saturday morning check-in from 7:00-8:00 AM.
 Campsites will be assigned in advance and communicated to units beforehand.
 The event ends at 10:00 AM on Sunday.

-All participants will receive a commemorative patch
+All participants will receive a commemorative patch.

-A program guide will be released soon.

 Cost: $15 per participant

 Unit registration is available and encouraged.
+Please fill out the intent form below ASAP to help us plan.

 Contacts:<br>
 Jeffrey Seiser, [jseiser@campworkcoeman.org](mailto:jseiser@campworkcoeman.org)<br>